 As a rule of thumb, a 1:1 is a more casual and relaxed meeting where two-way conversations can give rise to better communication and understanding.
 It stands out from other meetings since the 1:1 stipulates that participants do not converse about daily tasks, project statuses, deadlines, etc., but instead focus on relationship-building which usually leads to increased productivity in teams.

 The importance of 1:1 meetings in remote teams:

 With the global shift to remote work, the 1:1 meeting has become crucial in not only maintaining manager-employee relationships but also in ensuring that team cohesion and communication thrive while working in socially distanced spaces.

-A Google research code named “Project Oxygen” shows that successful managers were more likely to have frequent one-on-one meetings with their team members.
-Remote managers are expending the unique nature of the 1:1 meeting as a space to connect and learn about teammates, coach and mentor the talent that they manage, communicate professional and personal goals, and provide feedback while also addressing concerns.
+A Google research code-named “Project Oxygen” shows that successful managers were more likely to have frequent one-on-one meetings with their team members.
+Remote managers are expanding the unique nature of the 1:1 meeting as a space to connect and learn about teammates, coach and mentor the talent that they manage, communicate professional and personal goals, and provide feedback while also addressing concerns.